Stripe PHP Payment Integration Guide

 cardElement.mount('#card-element');

-Place the div with id card-element in your form where you want the card input to appear.
-Stripe renders a unified card input that handles card number, expiry, and CVC in one field.
+Place the div with id card-element in your checkout form where the card input should appear.
+Stripe renders a unified field that handles card number, expiry date, and CVC in a single element.

 Confirming the Payment

-When the user submits your form, call stripe.confirmCardPayment with the client secret you received from your server and the payment method data from the card element:
+When the customer submits the form, call stripe.confirmCardPayment with the client secret from your server and the payment method from the card element:

 document.getElementById('payment-form').addEventListener('submit', async function(event) {